-This year marks the twenty-third anniversary of the John Hope Franklin Student Documentary Awards, established in 1989 by the Center for Documentary Studies (CDS).
-The awards are named for the noted scholar John Hope Franklin, the late professor emeritus of history at Duke University, in recognition of his lifetime accomplishments and his dedication to students and teaching.
-CDS makes these awards to undergraduates attending Triangle-area universities to help them conduct summer-long documentary fieldwork projects.
+This year marks the twenty-fifth anniversary of the John Hope Franklin Student Documentary Awards, established in 1989 by the Center for Documentary Studies (CDS).
+The Awards are named for the noted scholar John Hope Franklin, the late professor emeritus of history at Duke University, in recognition of his lifetime accomplishments and his dedication to students and teaching.
+The Center for Documentary Studies makes these awards to undergraduates attending Triangle-area universities to help them conduct sustained work on summer-long documentary fieldwork projects.

 Student applicants should demonstrate an interest in documentary studies and possess the talent and skills necessary to conduct an intensive documentary project.
 These skills may include oral history, photography, film/video, nonfiction or creative writing, audio, or active interest in community service programs.
 Applicants must be registered undergraduate students at Duke University, North Carolina Central University, North Carolina State University, or the University of North Carolina at Chapel Hill.

 CDS welcomes both individual and collaborative proposals.
 Applicants should write a proposal describing the focus of their documentary project and the medium/media they will use.
 CDS sets no restrictions on the subject of the project but does want to see work that explores some aspect of the human condition, and that expands understanding of people’s lives.
 Students who wish to work collaboratively on a project should submit a single proposal with appropriate supporting material for each student.

 • 2- to 3-page letter of application describing the project.
 Include a statement about the importance of the project, the methods to be used, and project goals for the summer.

 • 1-page autobiography and resume including name, university, year, e-mail address, street address, and phone number.